linev/misc/win/BuildRoot.md

     cmake --build . --config Release -- /maxcpucount

+# Create packages with cpack

+First of all - install https://sourceforge.net/projects/nsis/
+When after building ROOT and Go4, call for both:

+    cpack -C Release

+This should produce installers, which are half-ready for use.

-# Building CEF on windows
+# Building CEF on Windows

 Downdlod win32 version, change /MT -> /MD compiler falgs for dynamic linking